slackalaxy/sboutils/README.md

 ```
 hoorex -s /var/lib/sboutils/15.0/
 ```
 As an example, let's consider **rstudio-desktop** and display information about it, using the `info` task.
-This outputs the following, with a list of immediate dependencies, indicating which ones are already installed, as well as dependencies with potential updates:
+This outputs the following, with a list of immediate dependencies, indicating which ones are already installed and those with potential updates:
 ```
 bash-5.1$ sboask info rstudio-desktop